PODCAST: Are Germaphobes Right to Be So Worried?Nov. 1, 2022

 ZACH: And so, singing the Happy Birthday song in your head.
 That's a good trick.
 Everybody should try that out.

-DR. DREWS: I think if you do it, we'll find that most of us are washing our hands for long enough.
-Because that's a time.
+DR. DREWS: I think if you do it, we'll find that most of us are really not washing our hands for long enough.
+Because that's a pretty long time.

 ZACH: Yeah, it's like the whole brushing your teeth for two minutes thing, right?